Skip to content

 externalUrl: "https://alertmanager.{{ .Values.domain }}"

-• Line 1454-1487: We want to ensure that grafana.persistence.enabled=false and initChownData is using a registry1 ubiX-minimal image:
+• Ensure grafana.persistence.enabled=false and initChownData is using a registry1 ubiX-minimal image:

 grafana: